Docs

 void reset();

-Loads a shared buffer into memory.
+Loads a new shared buffer into memory.

 This method populates an internal map from which any GraphNode can request a shared pointer to the data.
 This, for example, is how el.sample resolves its path property.